Fioctl CLI Installation¶

 Fioctl will now ask for your Client ID and Secret.
 Follow the next steps to generate it.

-Go to Tokens and create a new Application Credentials by clicking on + New Credentials.
+Go to Application Credentials and click on + New Credentials.

 Complete with a Description and the Expiration date and select next.

 For fioctl, check the Use for tools like fioctl box and select your Factory.
-Remember that you can revoke this access and set up a new credential later once you are familiar with the API Access.
+You can revoke this access and set up a new credential later once you are familiar with the API Access.

-We recommend creating a new API token for each device you plan to use our tools with.
-For example, if you intend to develop on multiple systems such as a laptop and a desktop, you should create a new token for each, just as you would with SSH keys.
+We recommend creating a new API token for each computer you plan to use our tools with.
+For example, if you intend to develop on both a laptop and a desktop, create a new token for each, as you would with SSH keys.
 This way you can revoke tokens for individual systems, should they be compromised.

 Use the Client ID and Secret to finish the fioctl login.